-Connect Pin 2 (which is white & green in our example) to the -Ve node of the power source whilst it's still connected to pin 5 of the DB-9 connector as shown in the illustration below.
+Connect Pin 2 (which is white & green in our example) to the -Ve node of the power source whilst it's still connected to the Gnd terminal of the RS485 adapter as shown below.

 Once you've made all of the necessary connections you can switch on the power source or connect Pin 1 (brown) wire to "+" if using a battery.